carispang/DevOps-Course-Starter/README.md

 ## Dependencies

 The project uses a virtual environment to isolate package dependencies.
+Make sure the install location of poetry is added to your PATH.
 To create the virtual environment and install required packages, run the following from your preferred shell:

 ```bash
 $ poetry install